CenturyLiu/RL-Project-Tennis/README.md

   *Note: remember to change the "file_location" to your location of storing the Tennis environment before use. file_location is defined in function "create_env()" in the main file for all 3 packages.*

-  To see the difference of self_play and self-play-test, please refer to Report.
+  To see the difference of self_play and self-play-test, please refer to [Report](https://github.com/CenturyLiu/RL-Project-Tennis/blob/master/tennis%20project%20report.pdf).

-  It is recommended to take a quick glance at my Report since it discusses a **problem** about adding **batchnorm layer** in the agent model, which may lead to agent's **not able to solve** the environment even though the other parts of the code is correct.
+  If your agent just cannot solve the environemnt (hopefully that's not the case), my [Report](https://github.com/CenturyLiu/RL-Project-Tennis/blob/master/tennis%20project%20report.pdf) includes my **hypothesis** about adding **batchnorm layer** in the agent model, which may lead to agent's **not able to solve** the environment even though the other parts of the code is correct.

 ## Part 5: Demo for trained agent
 ![Demo of my trained maddpg agents](https://github.com/CenturyLiu/RL-Project-Tennis/blob/master/plots/tennis_demo.gif)